eagle-io/docs/source/reference/api/index.rst

 ========

 .. note::
    We are currently developing a full-featured HTTP API which will make it easy for developers to interact with Eagle.io from a 3rd party application or service.
-We intend to release the initial version Q3 2014.

 Feature Highlights
 ------------------